 Caseworkers will follow up by phone, beginning with the most urgent requests, to discuss your situation and determine your eligibility for assistance.
 Depending on the nature of your emergency, it may be a week before you get a call.
 The most urgent needs are those who have already had their utilities disconnected or are already locked out of their home following an eviction order.

 While you are waiting, explore every resource available to you to address your financial need.
 During your phone assessment, you will be asked what amount you can contribute, in addition to any financial assistance that is approved, toward your past due balance.
-Still, there is no guarantee you will receive assistance.
+Still, there is no guarantee you will receive financial assistance.
 Typically, customers will be asked to provide some portion of a rent balance even if assistance is provided.

 We prioritize cases to address the most immediate critical needs first, just like an emergency room.
 But you won’t have to sit in our waiting room until you meet with a caseworker to assess your needs.
 You can read about this process here.